Chain migration: Legislation

 The abolition of the National Origins quota system came with the Hart–Celler Act of 1965.
 This legislation placed a heavy emphasis on family reunification, designating 74% of visas for that purpose.
 There was no limit on spouses, unmarried minor children, and parents of U.S. citizens.
 The percentages for family reunification were as follows: Unmarried adult children of U.S. citizens (20%), spouses and unmarried children of permanent residents aliens (20%), married children of U.S. citizens (10%), brothers and sisters of U.S. citizens over age 21 (24%).
 These new visa preferences created a swell of new chain migration and immigration in general.
 The Third World began to outpace European immigration to America for the first time in history, surpassing it by the end of the 1960s and doubling the numbers of European migration by the end of the 1970s.

 In reaction to the flood of new immigrants brought by the Hart–Celler Act, and increasing numbers of undocumented immigrants from Mexico and Latin America, Congress attempted to reverse the consequences of the 1965 legislation by enforcing border patrol, using amnesty for undocumented immigrants in the Immigration Reform and Control Act of 1986, and proposing limits to family reunification policies.
 The effects of ending the Bracero Program were increased undocumented Mexican migration because of the social capital gained during that period.
 Chain migration had provided relatively easy access to migration for Mexicans that the immigration legislation of the 1980s to the present has attempted to deal with.

 After 1965

-In the United States, the term 'chain migration' is used by advocates of limiting immigration, to partially explain the volume and national origins of legal immigration since 1965.
+In the United States, the term 'chain migration' is used by anti-immigration groups to partially explain the volume and national origins of legal immigration since 1965.
 U.S. citizens and Lawful Permanent Residents (or "Green card" holders) may petition for visas for their immediate relatives including their children, spouses, parents, or siblings.

-Advocates of immigration restriction believe the family reunification policy is too permissive, leads to higher than expected levels of immigration, and what they consider the wrong type of immigrants.
-In its place, they favor increasing the number of immigrants with particular job skills.
-In practice, however, the wait times from when a family reunification petition is filed until the adult relative is able to enter the U.S. can be as long as 15–20 years (as of 2006).
-This is a result of backlogs in obtaining a visa number and visa number quotas that only allow 226,000 family-based visas to be issued annually.
+A 2025 study found that the Immigration Reform and Control Act of 1986 did not lead to uncontrolled "chain migration".
+Each Mexican who achieved legal status through the IRCA "was responsible for the subsequent immigration and legal admission of one relative, in total, through 2019.
+Most sponsored relatives were immediate family, and the adult sponsorship rate is inconsistent with out-of-control chain migration."

 There are four family-based preference levels, data valid as of June 2009: